How it works

 With brand recognition, a consumer might be able to identify your brand tone of voice on social media, or recall what it is that your brand provides, be it product or service.

 With brand awareness, a consumer doesn’t only recognise that your brand exists and identify it correctly – they are acutely aware of how your brand’s solution fits their needs or solves their problem.
-‘Brand aware’ consumers are clued-up on the heart and soul of your brand’s offering.
+‘Brand aware’ consumers are clued-up on the heart and soul of your brand’s offering, which is what makes brand awareness important.

 It’s a good idea to measure how well your target audience recognises your brand as you grow.
 It’ll give you a sense of how well your marketing strategies are working, whether your messaging is cohesive enough, and allow you to benchmark yourself against competitors in your category.

-In a full brand tracking survey, you’ll get a well-rounded view of your brand’s overall health, and part of that is focused on the metric of brand recognition.
+In a full brand tracking survey, you’ll get a well-rounded view of your brand’s overall health and brand integrity; part of that is focused on the metric of brand recognition.
 The easiest way to measure recognition of your brand is through a combination of unprompted and prompted recall questions.

 Unprompted brand recall is a measure of how many people think about your brand without, you guessed it, any initial prompting.
 The idea is to get a sense of which brands jump to mind when consumers think about a certain category – and if a high proportion of people think of your brand, then good news!
 You’ve got great brand recognition.
 People are associating your category with your brand.